pauby/ChocoPackages/automatic/vim-tux.install/README.md

 * This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s), to let the know the package is no longer updating, using:
     * The 'Contact Maintainers' link on the package page, or
     * The 'Package Source' link on the package page and raising an issue.
-* Maintainers are not notified of Disqus comments on the package page.

 ### Antivirus Detections